 De Broglie hypothesis of matter waves experimentally confirmed by Clinton was Davisson and Lester Germer in 1927.
-They that electron demonstrated beams are diffracted when they fall on crystalline solids.
+They demonstrated that electron beams are diffracted when they fall on crystalline solids.
 Since crystal can act as a three-dimensional diffraction grating for matter waves, the electron waves incident on crystals are diffracted off in certain specific directions.